anishchaulagain/anishchaulagain/README.md

 <h3>🌟 About Me!!</h3>

-🎓 Computer Engineering student passionate about building and problem-solving.&nbsp;&nbsp;&nbsp;
+🎓 Computer Engineer passionate about building and problem-solving.&nbsp;&nbsp;&nbsp;

 👨‍💻 Full-stack developer focused on clean UI and strong backend.